Stenogastrinae: Interspecific variability

 Parischnogaster: This genus includes the most common species of hover wasps; their nests can be found on plants, but are quite commonly associated with human buildings.
 For instance, Parischnogaster mellyi construct their nests under roofs of thatched huts and houses in rural areas.
 Architectural form varies from cells scattered along substrata to more elaborated structures with cells opening in common tubes.
 This genus also uses mimicry to keep nests well hidden from predators.
 P. striatula is able to match the outer texture of the nest to its surroundings, by making it rough or smooth.

 Eustenogaster: These relatively large and robust hover wasps present a distinctive nest structure with the central part of the nest formed by a comb of a bunch (usually 8-20) of cells.
 The external walls of the peripheral cells are extended downwards to form a narrow spout at least as long as the cells and acting as an envelope.

-Metischnogaster: The genus includes two species with the most highly camouflaged nests imaginable consisting of a row of cells, the first of which is attached with its bottom to the tip of a thread-like suspension.
+Metischnogaster: The genus includes two species with the most highly camouflaged nests consisting of a row of cells, the first of which is attached with its bottom to the tip of a thread-like suspension.
 The second cell is attached to the lower end of the first, the third to that of the second and so on.
-A special conical structure is built above the line of cells acting as a “drop stopper”.
+A special conical structure is built above the line of cells acting as a "drop stopper".

 Cochlischnogaster: No information is at present available for the nest architecture of any species of this genus.

 The evolution of the nest architecture in these wasps has been especially determined by the pressure exerted by predators such as ants and tropical hornets.
-Against the first ones, some species build special sticky, gelatinous structures, called “ant guards”, formed with the secretion of the Dufour gland which are placed as barriers to the nests.
+Against the first ones, some species build special sticky, gelatinous structures, called "ant guards", formed with the secretion of the Dufour gland which are placed as barriers to the nests.
 Nest camouflage, instead, is the first determinant of the defence against the attacks of hornets.

 Another defence system used by some species is to form dense clusters of nests in sites seldom practiced by the above predators.